 3. Withings Wireless Blood Pressure Monitor for Apple and Android devices 165.98

-Another great blood pressure monitoring device has compatibility with your Apple or Android device.
-We liked it just as much as the Omron 10, but found the cuff a little bit cumbersome to work with and folks who don’t like tech and don’t have smartphones probably won’t like it.
-That’s why it came in at No.
+This is a great blood pressure monitoring device which has compatibility with your Apple or Android device.
+We liked it just as much as the Omron 10, but found the cuff a little bit cumbersome to work with.
+Additiontally, people who don’t like tech and don’t have smartphones probably won’t like it.
+That’s why it came in at No. 3.

 Bluetooth on this blood pressure device transmits data to your iPhone, Apple table or notebook, or to your Android devices.
 The Withings Health Mate App links with wireless connectivity and comes free with the set-up.
 All data is stored in a cloud, so you need to be somewhat tech savvy to operate this device’s advanced features, and to share your data with your health care provider.